drewstopherlee/chowdown/_recipes/cream-puff-cake.md

 - Allow pan and dough to cool for about 30 - 45 minutes before adding cream filling.
 - Beat softened cream cheese in a mixing bowl.
 - Whisk together pudding and milk.
 Mix well.
 Add to cream cheese and mix slowly at first and then beat well.
 Pour over baked cream puff.
-- Cover with Cool Whip and drizzle with chocolate syrup.
+- Cover with whipped topping and drizzle with chocolate syrup.
 Store in the refrigerator.

 ---